khrome83/khrome.dev/www/posts/the-rise-of-privacy-focused-analytics.md

 - privacy

 ---
-Privacy is growing to be a bigger concern in users mind.
+Privacy is growing to be a bigger concern in your users minds.
 Every week it seems that a new scandal is surfacing over at Facebook that is making headlines.
 Or we have a smart gadget that is revealed to have a hidden microphone.
-Zoom's teleconference software was recently revealed to secretly install a hidden unsecured server without a users consent.
-Frequently, the news headlines are teaching us that we can not trust the big tech companies to handle our information correctly.
+Zoom's teleconference software was recently revealed to secretly be installing a hidden unsecured server without a users consent.
+Frequently, the news headlines are teaching us that we can not trust the tech companies to handle our information correctly.
+Why should your users trust you?

-Changes are happening.
+Changes are happening in the public eye.
 The EU signed the GDPR in 2016, the biggest data privacy regulation in over 20 years.
-But it's not enough.
+Companies recently facing scrutiny are scrambling to try change their public image.
 Yes, Facebook announced on the switch to be a privacy focused company, but they rely on ad revenue.
+How can they be?

 How can we trust these mega tech corporations to power our analytics and give us actionable insights without exploiting the data?
 There is a reason Google Analytics is free.
 The data they collect is the payment, and then some.
-It's time we are responsible to our users.
+It's time you and I are responsible to our users.
+After all, we both want to make products that are trusted, right?

 ## The Data We Need

-The point of website analytics is to delve information that is meaningful to understand about our users.
+The point of website analytics is to delve information that is meaningful to us about our users.
 The information we need boils down to a few themes.

 1. We need to understand growth.
 2. We need to understand some basics about our audience.